tlsfuzzer/tlsfuzzer/docs/source/timing-analysis.rst

 determining presence of the timing side-channel, is the two-sided variant, saved in the ``report.csv`` file as the ``Sign test``.
 The two other ways, the ``Sign test less`` and ``Sign test greater`` test the hypothesis that the one sample stochastically dominates the other.
+For Minerva attack and similar bit-size attacks a ``sign_test.results`` and ``wilcoxon_test.results`` file is created with the sign test and wilcoxon test results for each nonce size.
 High p-values here aren't meangingful (i.e. you can get a p-value == 1 even if the alternative is not statistically significant even at alpha=0.05).
 Very low values of a ``Sign test less`` mean that the *second* sample is unlikely to be smaller than the *first* sample.
 Those tests are more sensitive than the confidence intervals for median, so